kalpgarg/Color-learning-and-recognition-in-ROS/readme.md

 ## Follow below steps for using this repository:

 STEP 1:
 Create a new ROS package named as rqt_image_view under new catkin workspace.
+Tutorial for creating catkin workspace: http://wiki.ros.org/catkin/Tutorials/create_a_workspace Tutorial for creating ROS package under catkin workspace: http://wiki.ros.org/catkin/Tutorials/CreatingPackage Don't put any dependencies while creating ROS package.
+Completely merge rqt_image_view folder in this repository with your newly created ROS package.
+Overwrite files if necessary.

 STEP 2:
 Build your catkin_workspace using $ catkin_make.
-Source your environment using $ source devel/setup.bash in your catkin_worksapce.
+Source your environment using $ source devel/setup.bash in your catkin_workspace.

 STEP 3:
 Run $ roscore in separate terminal.